michal-optimizely/audience_segment_builder/README.md

 # Optimizely Audience Segment Builder
 Simple implementation of the Custom Analytics ~~Integration~~ Extension that builds visitors segments based on the selected Optimizely audiences.
-Custom attributes are used for this.
+Custom attributes are used for the segmentation.

 ## Instructions